HackerNews/API/README.md

 ## URI and Versioning

-The API is based at https://hacker-news.firebaseio.com.
+The current API is based at https://hacker-news.firebaseio.com/v0/.

 We hope to improve it over time, and may later enable access to private per-user data using OAuth.
 The changes won't always be backward compatible, so we're going to version the API.
 This first iteration will live at https://hacker-news.firebaseio.com/v0/ and is structured as described below.